The 50 Best Foods for Your Heart

 A recent scientific review published in the Journal of the American College of Cardiology analyzed how popular foods help your heart.
 The authors gave a big thumbs-up to mushrooms for anti-inflammatory and antioxidant benefits.
 If you’re bored with the same white button mushrooms you’ve been slicing in your salad for years, expand your mushroom repertoire and learn the difference between white, cremini, and portobello mushrooms.

-Papayas are another great source of this heart-healthy mineral, Morey says.
-Just one serving provides 313 per cent of the Daily Value of vitamin C, which can help to prevent atherosclerosis and diabetes-related heart disease.
+According to Morey, just one serving of papaya provides 313 per cent of the Daily Value of vitamin C, which can help to prevent atherosclerosis and diabetes-related heart disease.
 Papaya is also one of the foods that are high in digestive enzymes which help your gut break down foods and deliver healthy vitamins, minerals, protein, and more to your body.

 Common peanuts are less expensive than tree nuts like walnuts and almonds, but they confer exactly the same heart benefits.
 Researchers looking at the diets of people in the United States and abroad found that those who regularly ate peanuts and other nuts were far less likely to have died of heart disease—and any other causes—over the course of the study—published in JAMA Internal Medicine.
 For maximum health benefits, choose your peanuts unsalted and your peanut butter without added sugar.

-One of the relatively “new” ancient grains to gain popularity, quinoa is another whole grain to add to the list of best foods for your heart, Morey says.
-High in protein and gluten-free, studies show the grain can help lower cholesterol.
-“It is also an excellent source of antioxidants.”
+High in protein and gluten-free, studies show quinoa can help lower cholesterol.
+“It is also an excellent source of antioxidants,” Morey says.

 Red bell peppers